replab/replab/docs/docs/abbreviations.md

 - `+replab`: the main RepLAB package, containing the main classes/methods,
 - `+replab/+subpackages`: implementation files for different submodules,
 - `tests`: tests written using MOxUnit, augmented with our laws test framework.

+## No abstract methods in abstract base classes

+As Octave does not support the `methods (Abstract)` syntax, we provide generic implementations for abstract methods in abstract base classes by either:

+- trying to retrieve and calling a function handle property (the `DomainFun`, `SemigroupFun`, ... approach), or
+- throwing `error('Not implemented')`.

 ## The `Class`, `ClassFun` and `ClassLaws` triad